 A fearless novelist who chronicled the Filipino soul's struggle through centuries of colonialism and social injustice in powerful English prose.

-F. Sionil José's story began in the agrarian poverty of Rosales, Pangasinan, an experience that would forever fuel his literary fire.
-As a young man in postwar Manila, he founded the Solidaridad Bookshop and Publishing House, which became a nerve center for Philippine intellectual life.
-His life's work is the monumental Rosales Saga, a five-novel epic that traces the fortunes of two families across a hundred years of Philippine history, from Spanish rule through American occupation to the Marcos dictatorship.
+F. Sionil José wrote the Rosales Saga, a five-novel epic tracing two families across a hundred years of Philippine history from Spanish rule through the Marcos dictatorship.
+Born in 1924 into the agrarian poverty of Rosales, Pangasinan, he carried that experience into his fiction.
+In postwar Manila, he founded the Solidaridad Bookshop and Publishing House, which became a hub for Philippine intellectual life.
 Writing in English, he aimed his unflinching narratives at an international audience, forcing the world to see the Philippines beyond stereotypes.
-A staunch critic of corruption and elitism in his own country, José's political engagement was as potent as his fiction.
-Though the Nobel Prize eluded him, his status as a National Artist cemented his role as the country's foremost literary conscience.
+He was a staunch critic of corruption and elitism in his own country, his political engagement as potent as his fiction.
+Though the Nobel Prize eluded him, his appointment as a National Artist recognized his role as the country's foremost literary conscience.
+José died in 2022.

 1901–1927